Verovio Music Renderer

 • A download button for the rendered SVG file (the toolbar is visible when hovering the mouse over the rendered music).

-• Highlighting of live playback notes, synced to the sound playback.
+• Sound playback of the rendered music with highlighting of live playback notes, synced to the sound playback.
+(You can choose your own highlight color.)

 • Opening the rendered file via an external editor (if you want to edit your files with one click).